pitfail/pitfail-reports/report1/report1.rst

 .. figure:: domain-analysis/Overview.pdf
     :width: 100%

-We can zoom in on the various parts to add attributes and assocations:
+We can zoom in on the various parts to add attributes and associations:

 The Model is the backend persistent storage: